githubich/kuzi/README.md

 There are some pre-made users, but if you want you can add yours [here](#create-users)

 ### Set the language & other settings
 Open `settings.json` & change the values you considering modifying.
-There are 3 available languages: English, Catalan & Castillian Spanish
+There are 3 available languages: English (en), Catalan (ca) & Spanish (es)

 ### Recommended step for linux users
 ***Run these commands as root*** (`sudo su`)***, not as sudo***